jbinfo/instagram_scraper/README.md

 - fbPage
 - followersCount
 - followingCount
+- isBusinessAccount
+- businessCategory
+- businessEmail
+- businessPhone
+- businessAddressStreet
+- businessAddressZipcode
+- businessAddressCity
+- businessAddressRegion
+- businessAddressCountryCode
 - hashtag

 ## Purchase
-If you’re interesting to purchase this scraper, please follow this link [https://goo.gl/5SyXEi](https://goo.gl/5SyXEi) and click on the buy button, money is in escrow until you’re satisfied and then accept the invoice.
+If you’re interesting to purchase this scraper, please drop me a message on this email address [mailtp:baazzilhassan@gmail.com](baazzilhassan@gmail.com).

 ## Support
 The scraper come with a documentation.